 What made this recipe so good?
-The vanilla and nuts almost made me feel as if I were eating a cookie or some sort of dessert rather than a vegetable.
-It was sweet, without being cloying, as there’s very little sugar in it.
+The vanilla and nuts add a touch of sweetness, without being overpowering.
+It was almost like eating a cookie or some sort of dessert rather than a vegetable.
+Yet, it has very little sugar.
 Topping it with a mixture of nuts and craisins (dried, sweetened cranberries) added a bit of crunch and a sweet/tart tang.

 The original version of this recipe (which I found on the Neilsen-Massey web site), called for vanilla sugar.
 Since I didn’t have any and had no interest in going out and searching for some in the stores, I simply added a bit of vanilla to some brown sugar instead.
 As far as I’m concerned it worked perfectly, and I didn’t have to buy an extra ingredient.
 Win win!